Skip to content

 Here are five examples of fat shaming:

-2. Body shaming: Society puts pressure on how bodies “should” look and this could lead to body shaming of whoever falls outside the norm, including yourself
+2. Body shaming: Society puts pressure on how bodies “should” look and this could lead to body shaming of whoever falls outside the norm, including oneself.
+This can look like telling someone they should not wear a two piece bathing suit at the beach because they have belly fat.
+It is telling those people their bodies are unsightly as a way to shame them.

-4. Weight discrimination: Weight discrimination can happen in a variety of settings, including work and in healthcare; it often results in the rejection or exclusion of someone who is considered obese
+4. Weight discrimination: Similarly to the weight stigma, discrimination is a byproduct of the stigma; it often results in the rejection or exclusion of someone who is considered obese or overweight.

-5. Fat phobia: This is fear (on both an individual and society level) of becoming fat and doing everything within one’s control to not gain weight
+5. Fat phobia: This is fear (on both an individual and society level) of becoming fat and doing everything within one’s control to not gain weight.
+The fear of gaining weight because of societal standards of beauty leave people feeling they are less worthy.
+Women specifically are subjected to cruelty for their weight in greater proportions than men, despite many of these standards being set by them.

 Here are six effects of fat shaming: